iotacommunity/IOTA-ValueSpammer/README.md

-# IOTA-Spammer
+# IOTA-ValueSpammer
-An application to contribute to IOTA network efficiency by sending spam transactions.
+An application to contribute to IOTA network efficiency by sending 'value or message' spam transactions.
 Optionally, it can also be used to re-broadcast transactions that the node received since the last milestone.